senx/warp10-platform/README.md

 * Warp 10 Storage Engine, our collection and storage layer, a Geo Time Series Database
 * [WarpLib](https://www.warp10.io/doc/reference), a library dedicated to sensor data analysis with more than 1000 functions and extension capabilities
 * [WarpScript](https://www.warp10.io/content/03_Documentation/04_WarpScript), a language specifically designed for analytics of time series data.
 It is one of the pillars of the analytics layer of the Warp 10 Platform
-* [FLoWS](https://www.warp10.io/content/03_Documentation/04_FLoWS), an alternative to WarpScript for users discovering the Warp 10 platform.
-It is meant to be easy to learn, look familiar to other programming languages and enable time series analysis by leveraging the whole of WarpLib.
+* [FLoWS](https://www.warp10.io/content/03_Documentation/04_FLoWS), an alternative to WarpScript for users discovering the Warp 10 Platform.
+It is meant to be easy to learn, look familiar to users of other programming languages and enable time series analysis by leveraging the whole of WarpLib.
 * Plasma and Mobius, streaming engines allowing to cascade the Warp 10 Platform with Complex Event Processing solutions and to build dynamic dashboards
 * Runner, a system for scheduling WarpScript program executions on the server side
 * [Sensision](https://github.com/senx/sensision), a framework for exposing metrics and pushing them into Warp 10